 1.12) Seal waste bag and wipe to clean side; wipe remainder of cabinet; change gloves.

+1.13) Heat blocks may be used in the biosafety cabinet.
+The blocks may be removed by rinsing in vesphene; after wiping with vesphene the heater should remain in the cabinet overnight.

-1.13) Wipe and remove waste to waste barrel.
+1.14) Wipe and remove waste to waste barrel.
 Seal large waste bag, remove vesphene pot and heat blocks and rinse.
+All waste barrels are autoclaved out of BSL-3 before disposal as medical waste.

-1.14) Wet water wiper and wipe interior of cabinet.
+1.15) Wet water wiper and wipe interior of cabinet.